tannerkj/TannerDev/blog/src/_posts/2017-10-18-ArcGIS-API-for-Python-on-Mac.md

 ### Conclusion

-If everythign worked properly, you should have now done some really cool things:
+If everything worked properly, you should have now done some really cool things:

 + Used pyenv to manage different installations of Python
 + Managed virtual environments with pyenv-virtualenv